PhilipPartsch/ReConf2023-Product-As-Code/docs/requirements/stakeholder_specification_evaluation.rst

    :output: SWRQ_USE_FIRST_VALUE_FOR_KEY

    In some cases, a merge conflict is not stop sign.
-   It is possible to proceed, if we define the merge behaviour in such case:
+   It is possible to proceed, if we define the merge behavior in such case:

-   If we have the same key in two dictinaries but different content, the first value shall be in the final dict.
+   If we have the same key in two dictionaries but different content, the first value shall be in the final dict.